shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

 * if $a_{ t-1 }$ is greater than $a'_t$, the trader must have purchased asset $A$ with asset $B$, resulting in a decline in the balance of asset $A$ and an increase in that of asset $B$.
 The protocol retains a portion of the payout (asset $A$) to the trader as transaction fees.
 * if $a_{ t-1 }$ is less than $a'_t$, the trader must have purchased asset $B$ with asset $A$, resulting in an decline in the balance of asset $B$ and an increase in that of asset $A$.
 The protocol retains a portion of the payout (asset $B$) to the trader as transaction fees.

+## Putting It All Together

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/uniswap/return.png" />
 </div>

-Under a set of arbitrarily selected parameters, simulation results suggest that even after accounting for transaction fees, the buy and hold strategy still delivers a higher expected return after 1000 transactions.
+Under a set of arbitrarily selected parameters, simulation results suggest that even after accounting for transaction fees, the buy and hold strategy still delivers a higher expected return after 1000 steps (transactions).
 However, acting as the liquidity provider siginificantly reduces the volatility due to the inclusion of a steady stream of fee income.
 It also outperforms buy and hold in terms of Sharpe ratio.

 | Settings | Expected Return | Volatility | Sharpe Ratio |
 |---|---|---|---|